This section sets out the responsibilities of the College and its employees in relation to research.

-- Discharging our agreed role in the management and monitoring our clinical research, as appropriate.
+- Discharging the agreed role of the management and monitoring of clinical research, as appropriate.

 - Operating systems for continuous professional development of all staff involved in research.

-- Having agreements and systems for the identification, protection and exploitation of intellectual property.
+- Having agreements and systems in place for the identification, protection and exploitation of intellectual property.

-- Ensuring anyone harmed as a result of negligence on the part of our staff, students and others for whom we have a liability can be compensated.
+- Ensuring anyone harmed as a result of negligence on the part of College staff, students and others for whom the College is liable for, can be compensated.
 This may also extend to compensating participants for non-negligent harm arising from research for a particular study where this has been agreed.

-- Operating systems to detect and address fraud, and other scientific or professional misconduct by our staff.
+- Operating systems to detect and address fraud, and other allegations of other scientific or professional misconduct by our staff.